 Ingredients: Pineapple, peaches, honey, cinnamon.

-Directions: Slice fruit and lightly brush with honey and sprinkle with cinnamon.
-Grill for 3-4 minutes on each side until caramelized.
+Directions: Slice fruit, brush with honey, sprinkle cinnamon.
+Grill 3–4 minutes each side till caramelized.

-Advice: Serve warm with vanilla ice cream for a delightful treat!
+Tip: Serve warm with vanilla ice cream for a sweet finish!

 5. Pairing Grilled Food with Beverages

-The right beverage can elevate a meal significantly.
-Here are some suggestions to pair with your grilled dishes.
+The right drink can make your meal even better.
+Here are some ideas for pairing with grilled dishes.

 5.1 Wine Pairings